benjamin-wiemann/Multi-Terrain-Generator/README.md

 ![Mesh low border noise](./Doc/Mesh_low_border_noise.png  "Mesh low border noise") |![Mesh high border noise](./Doc/Mesh_high_border_noise.png "Mesh high border noise") |![Mesh smooth transition](./Doc/Mesh_smooth_transition.png "Mesh smooth transition")
 ![Closeup](./Doc/Closeup_low_border_noise.png  "Closeup") |![Closeup](./Doc/Closeup_high_border_noise.png "Closeup") |![Closeup](./Doc/Closeup_smooth_transition.png "Closeup")

-## What's next?

-This is still work in progress, so some features still don't work as they are supposed to.
-Currently, the generation is started by a button in the Unity inspector.
-The application will generate the mesh only during one frame, so when a mesh with a very high triangle count is generated, it blocks the Unity UI while the generation goes on.
-Also, to be able to assign a material to a terrain type, the application uses submeshes.
-The downside to this is that there is no smooth transition from one material to the other.
-To solve this, one of my future tasks for this tool is to write a custom shader.